Can you reopen a closed credit card account?

 Fraudulent activity

 If there's suspicious activity or suspected fraud, your issuer may freeze or close your account.
-This activity can include:
+This activity could include:

 Card issuers investigate suspicious activity carefully.
 If your account is closed because of fraudulent or suspicious activity, the issuer may keep the account closed, and you won't be able to reopen it.